Malory Towers (TV series): Series 6 (May 2025)

+Series 7 (October 2025)

 Production

-In July 2019, it was announced in a press release that CBBC and Family Channel had commissioned a 13-part co-produced adaptation of Enid Blyton's ‘phenomenal’ Malory Towers.
+In July 2019, it was announced in a press release that CBBC and Family Channel had commissioned a TV series adaptation of Enid Blyton's book series Malory Towers.
+It was also announced that WildBrain would handle international distribution outside the United Kingdom.
 Sasha Hails and Rachel Flowerday would adapt the series for television with Rebecca Rycroft and Bruce McDonald directing.
-From DHX Media, Josh Scherba, Anne Loi and Michael Goldsmith are executive producing; Angela Boudreault is producing.
+From DHX Media, Josh Scherba, Anne Loi and Michael Goldsmith are executive producing and Angela Boudreault is producing.
 From King Bert Productions, Jo Sargent is executive producing and Grainne McNamara is producing.

+Principal photography

-Principal photography began in Toronto, Canada in summer 2019 and later moved to in Cornwall and Devon in England, shooting at Hartland Abbey and in the town of Bodmin.
+Principal photography began in Toronto, Ontario, Canada in summer 2019 and later moved to the two South West England ceremonial counties Cornwall (only in the town of Bodmin) and Devon (only at Hartland Abbey), with the latter serving as the exterior location of the boarding school.

 Release

 CBBC released a teaser trailer on 20 March 2020 with the announcement that the series would premiere on 6 April 2020.
 The entire first series of episodes was available to view early on BBC iPlayer as of 23 March to viewers in the UK with a TV licence.
 The first two episodes aired on Family Channel in Canada that 1 July.
 The second season was also released in its entirety on the BBC iPlayer on 22 November 2021, with broadcasts expected on CBBC in 2022.

-It was also announced that WildBrain would handle international distribution outside the United Kingdom.

 Malory Towers began airing on BYUtv on Sundays in America on 13 September 2020.
+Beginning with the Christmas special BYUtv took over as the premiere station for most episodes, though CBBC would premiere a few.

+Reception

+Critical reception

+Malory Towers has garnered critical acclaim (with The Guardian calling the adaptation "absolutely ripping" and The Independent calling the series "a throughly modern take" of the classic book series).
+Victoria Legal at The Times picked the series' debut episode as her pick of the week, calling the series a "gift [that is] absolutely true to the spirit of the originals ... escapist, nostalgic and as glorious a treat as a midnight feast".
+Other favorable reviews came from Good Housekeeping, The Daily Telegraph and The Daily Mail with the last reviews giving Malory Towers four stars.

+Accolades and awards

+Malory Towers was nominated in 2022 for a Rose d'Or in the Children and Youth category.
+In 2023, the series was nominated for four Children's and Family Emmy Awards.
+It was nominated in six categories for the 2025 Children's and Family Emmy Awards, with Amanda Lawrence winning for her performance as Matron Shipley.
+Malory Towers was also nominated for three Canadian Screen Awards across the 2021 and 2023 ceremonies.